jakeclowers/Wattage-Monitor/README.md

 Create a new project or select an existing project.
 Enable the Google Sheets API for your project.
 Create credentials for the API and download the JSON file.
-Rename the JSON file to credentials.json and place it in the project's root directory.
+Rename the JSON file to credentials.json and place it in the project's gspread directory.

 Configure the Google Sheets API endpoint:

 Open the config.py file in the project's root directory.